Darrion Caldwell: Bellator Featherweight Grand Prix

 On July 15, 2019, Bellator MMA president Scott Coker announced a 16-man Featherweight Grand Prix tournament and announced Caldwell as one of the participants.
 Caldwell faced Henry Corrales in the opening round of the tournament at Bellator 228 on September 28.
 He won the fight by unanimous decision.

 In the quarterfinals, Caldwell faced Ádám Borics at Bellator 238 on January 25, 2020.
 He won the bout via first round submission.

 In the semifinals, Caldwell was slated to face A. J. McKee at Bellator 244 on June 6, 2020.
 However, the event was postponed due to the COVID-19 pandemic.
 The bout was rescheduled and is set to take place on November 19 at Bellator 253.
 Caldwell was defeated via first round submission.

 Return to Bantamweight

 Caldwell made his return to bantamweight against Leandro Higo at Bellator 259 on May 21, 2021.
 At the weigh-ins, Higo weighed in at 137.5 pounds, one and a half pounds over the bantamweight non-title fight limit.
 The bout proceeded at catchweight and Higo was fined a percentage of his purse, which went to Caldwell.
 Caldwell lost the bout via split decision.

 Caldwell faced Enrique Barzola on January 29, 2022 at Bellator 273.
 He lost the bout via ground and pound TKO in the third round.

 Caldwell faced Nikita Mikhailov on February 4, 2023 at Bellator 290.
 Despite dominating in the wrestling and maintaining top control throughout the bout, Caldwell lost the bout via unanimous decision due to not outputting much damage from top.

+On November 22, 2023, Caldwell announced he was no longer under contract with Bellator.

+Post Bellator

+Caldwell was scheduled to fight Tarcísio Romano at LFA 182 on April 26, 2024.
+Romano was forced out of the fight due to injury and a replacement was not found in time.